Dan-Nassirharand/dan.slidev/slide-deck.md

 - `a` is defined as a variable that can be changed.
 - `a` is set equal to 1
-- `a`'s valus is then increased by one
+- `a`'s value is then increased by one

 </div>
 <div class="columns-right">